spaceninja/dnd-adventures/src/adventures/slaad-hospital/index.md

 Now I find myself here, in this dimly lit place.
 The science here is even more abstract.
 We’re still operating on prisoners, but whatever we’re testing on them is different.
 The details are jealously guarded, but I think it’s a modified version of Chaos Phage.
 I’m not sure how it’s been changed, but I can see from the observation records that it’s much faster acting.
 Who knows if that’s all they’ve done to it.

-These men have no concern for the health of the subjects.
+These people have no concern for the health of the subjects.
 The sedation is often insufficient, and I hear the prisoners moan and struggling against their straps.
 Whatever we’re doing here, it’s clear that it’s no longer about Slaad or saving lives.
 I can’t imagine the head researcher approves of this.
 I’m going to find a way to take my concerns directly to him.

 </aside>